 The UMD IO MPS program hosts a number of events for prospective applicants, current students, alumni, and the broader community.
 In addition to the events we host, representatives of our program attend a variety of pipeline lectures in undergraduate courses at UMD, at HBCU's and HSI's, and events such at Welcome to PSYC Day, the Idealist Grad Fair, and Everything IO.
 A calendar of the upcoming events hosted through the IO MPS is presented below, with information sessions for prospective applicants listed at the bottom of the page.

-Please note: You do not need to RSVP to information sessions.
-Please just feel free to show up at the set time!
+Please note: You will not need to RSVP for the face-to-face information sessions.
+Please be in attendance at the set start time.)